FleetingClouds/InitializeEthereumPrivateNetwork/README.md

-# Initialize Ethereum Private Network
+# Initialize Ξthereum Private Network

-Start a basic Ethereum private network in minutes!
+Start a basic Ξthereum private network in minutes!

-A script for initializing an Ethereum private network for testing and development.
+A script for initializing an Ξthereum private network for testing and development.

 ### Credit / References